godotengine/godot-docs/contributing/updating_the_class_reference.rst

     ./bin/godot.x11.tools.64 -doctool doc/base/classes.xml

 The doc/base/classes.xml should then be up-to-date with current Godot Engine features.
-You can then check what changed (or not) using the ``git diff`` command.
+You can then check what changed using the ``git diff`` command.
 If there are changes to other classes than the one you are planning to document, please commit those changes first before starting to edit the template: